Adoption is a blessing… for everyone involved

 How has adoption touched your life?
 Share your story.
 Share the love!

 Would you like to show your support for adoption, and maybe start some conversation with a comfy shirt?
 All that AND you get to help a great family with their second adoption!
 Check out the shirts here!
+The November 2017 campaign is complete, but you can click to let them know you’d be interested in them offering them again!

 You can read more of my adoption story on Defying Shadows.